hendrathings/angular2-nvd3/README.md

 Create nvd3 with angular2 use directive or as a component.
 This project has tested latest angular2 `v2.4.1`.
 This project is reincarnation from [ng2-nvd3](https://github.com/krispo/ng2-nvd3).
-If you need nvd3 for angular2.RC pleace check [ng2-nvd3](https://github.com/krispo/ng2-nvd3).
+If you are using nvd3 for angular2.RC take a look [ng2-nvd3](https://github.com/krispo/ng2-nvd3).

 ## Install